Foster Gluck earns Fulbright Scholar award in Spain

 Joining them among the 31 artists chosen are School of Art alums Claire Fall Blanchette (MFA ’25), Eli Burke (PhD ’25), Mary Meyer (MFA ’05) and Anh-Thuy Nguyen (BFA ’10).

-The 39th Biennial, the longest-running statewide juried exhibition in Arizona, runs from May through September 2026 at the Tucson Museum of Art — juried by Julie Rodrigues Widholm, executive director of the Berkeley Art Museum and Pacific Film Archive at UC Berkeley.
+The 39th Biennial, the longest-running statewide juried exhibition in Arizona, is on view from May through September 2026 at the Tucson Museum of Art — juried by Julie Rodrigues Widholm, executive director of the Berkeley Art Museum and Pacific Film Archive at UC Berkeley.

 “Serving as a juror for the Arizona Biennial was a genuinely exciting opportunity to take in the creative breadth across the state and deepen my sense of what’s happening in the Southwest,” Rodrigues Widholm said.